jasiuSYN/tfidf-chatbot/README.md

 ### Installation

-The codes use Python 3.
+The codes use `Python 3.9`.
 Clone the repository and install all necessary packages:

 ```
 1. Start a virtual environment